 - Iris Prize – Sponsored by The Michael Bishop Foundation, the winner will receive the largest LGBT short film prize in the world – valued at £30,000.
 They will be invited back to the UK to make another short film, benefiting from the very best filming equipment and facilities available in the country, and are offered the chance to sit on the 2019 Iris Prize International Jury;

-- Iris Prize Best British Short – The winner will receive a package of sound post-production services sponsored by Pinewood Studios Group, valued at £20,000, and be invited to Cardiff to sit on the 2019 Iris Prize International Jury;
+- Iris Prize Best British Short – The winner will receive a package of sound post-production services sponsored by Pinewood Studios Group, valued at £20,000, and be invited to Cardiff to sit on the 2019 Iris Prize Best British Jury;

-- Iris Prize Best Feature Award – sponsored by Buzz Magazine;
+- Iris Prize Best Feature Award – sponsored by Bad Wolf;

 - Iris Prize Best Performance in a Male Role in a feature film sponsored by Attitude Magazine;